 After a few moments being Ninja-d the spread became spreadable.

-Compose your sandwich.
+Compose your vegetable sandwich.
 I use a ton of the spread on both slices of bread, the roasted veggies, some red pepper slices, and a few basil leaves from Artichoke.